tomjoht/tomjoht.github.io/_restapicourse/restapi1_9.md

 }
 ```

-To access glove, I would use `data.items[2]`.
+To access glove, you would use `data.items[2]`.

 `glove` is the third item in the array.
-(You start counting at 0.)
+You start counting at 0.

-## Activity
+## Activity with dot notation

-Create a new page and insert the following on it:
+Create a new file in your text editor and insert the following into it:

 ```html
 <!DOCTYPE html>